ol-iver/denonavr/README.md

 Legacy synchronous methods are still availlable to avoid breaking existing implementations, but may be deprecated in the future.
 Switching to `async` methods is recommended.
 The existing sync methods are inefficient because they use the corresponding async methods by starting and stopping its own `asyncio` loop for each command.

-This library switched to async in version 0.10.0.
-All sync methods are still available for a while in order not to break too many things.
-However using those methods is inefficient, because they use the corresponding async methods by starting and stopping its own asyncio event loop for each command.
-Please switch to `async_` methods instead.

 ### Other changes:

 When creating a new instance of `DenonAVR` there are no longer any API calls to avoid blocking the event loop.
 To initialize setup of your receiver you would use`(async_)setup()` and `(async_)update()` methods to populate the attributes.
 Calling `(async_)update()` invokes a call of `async_setup()` if the instance was not setup yet.